 The APO Meeting on Smart Manufacturing Assessment confirmed that the assessment of smart manufacturing is crucial to empower industrial migration for smart manufacturing, talent development, and collaborations among the APO economies.
 Indeed, the APO has strived to serve its member countries via novel initiatives.
 Following the establishment of the Center of Excellence (CoE) on Business Excellence in Singapore, the CoE on Green Productivity in the ROC, and the CoE on Public-sector Productivity in the Philippines, the APO has been actively engaging in issues related to smart industry and encouraging member countries to hold events and forums related to Industry 4.0 and smart manufacturing.
-Therefore, the APO further established the CoE on SM) in the ROC [20].
+Therefore, the APO further established the CoE on Information Technology for Industry 4.0 in India and the CoE on Smart Manufacturing (CoE on SM) in the ROC [20].
 The output of this research will help the CoE on SM and the APO in designing and implementing smart manufacturing activities that are relevant and attuned to the needs of APO member countries.